huynxvn/EnhancingCodeRepWithContext/README.md

 ### Data

-Our data is published using Figshare, please download data from [here](https://figshare.com/s/71c3233d55c2ad91f30c) and put it into the folder data before running experiments.
+Our data is published using Figshare, please download data from [here](https://figshare.com/s/71c3233d55c2ad91f30c).
+Please unzip and then put datasets to the following folder before running experiments.

+- For Classification tasks (Code Clone Detection and Code Classification):  `Classification/data/`

+- For Code Summarisation tasks:  `Summarization/Task/Code-Summarization/dataset/java/`

-## Structure
+### Structure

 The structure of our source code's repository is as follows:

 - Classification: contains our script experimenting Code Clone Detection and Code Classification Tasks;

 - Summarization: contains our script experimenting Code Summarization Task;

 - env.yml: contains the configuration for our enviroment.

 ### Replicating results in the Paper